katerina-tziala/fullstackopen2019/part7/anecdotes_routed/README.md

 Anecdotes App<br/>
 </h1>

 The *Anecdotes App* is a simple React App which displays anecdotes from the world of software engineering.
 This app is build upon the *Anecdotes App* that was developed in [**part1**](https://github.com/katerina-tziala/fullstackopen2019/tree/master/part1/anecdotes).
-In this version of the *Anecdotes App*, there are three diffent views:
+In this version of the *Anecdotes App*, the app is structured into three diffent views:

 **1.** ***home:*** The view where users can see a list of the anecdotes.